-These are grants receivable from the London Borough of Wandsworth for specific purposes or projects.
+Grants receivable from the London Borough of Wandsworth for named purposes or projects.

 Restricted fixed assets funds

 The restricted fixed assets funds detail the funding sources for expenditure on tangible fixed assets.
 Recurrent fund sourcing reflects the utilisation of revenue grant from the ESFA towards capital purchasing, while the unrestricted fund has a similar application using the Trust's own reserves.